Heat your home and generate electricity with a micro-CHP unit

 A typical domestic system will generate up to 1kW of electricity once warmed up: the amount of electricity generated over a year depends on how long the system is able to run.

-Domestic micro-CHP systems are currently powered by mains gas or LPG; in the future there may be models powered by oil or bio-liquids.
-Although gas and LPG are fossil fuels rather than renewable energy sources, the technology is still considered to be a ‘low carbon technology’ because it can be more efficient than just burning a fossil fuel for heat and getting electricity from the national grid.
+Domestic micro-CHP systems are powered by mains gas or LPG; in the future there may be models powered by oil or bio-liquids.
+Although gas and LPG are fossil fuels rather than renewable energy sources, the technology is considered a ‘low carbon technology’ because it can be more efficient than just burning a fossil fuel for heat and getting electricity from the national grid.

 There are three main micro-CHP technologies (the difference is the way in which they generate electricity)

 This is the most proven technology.
 These are essentially, and sometimes literally, truck diesel engines modified to run on natural gas or heating oil, connected directly to an electrical generator.
 Heat is then taken from the engine’s cooling water and exhaust manifold.
-The engines can have a higher electrical efficiency than a Stirling engine but are larger and are not currently available for the normal domestic market.
+The engines can have a higher electrical efficiency than a Stirling engine but are larger and mainly installed in commercial-scale applications.

 Fuel cells work by taking energy from fuel at a chemical level rather than burning it.
 Although the technology is still not widely available to consumers, there are some units that are commercially available in the UK.
 We recommend to check the MCS product list for certified products.